 6 Retail Store Marketing Tips

-1) Assess your Online Presence
+1) Improve Your Local Online Presence

-If your business cannot easily be found online, there’s a large chance that you are losing out on potential shoppers.
-So here is a quick checklist that will help you assess how your retail store appears online:
+If your business cannot easily be found online, there’s a large chance that you are losing out on potential shoppers to your competitors.
+Here is a quick checklist that will help you review how your retail store appears online:

-Check to see if you business information and holiday hours are updated on Google My Business.
 You can use tools like Yext to run a scan of how your business appears on listings / online directories across the web (Google, Yahoo, Bing etc).

-Check review platforms like Google My Business and Yelp and make sure you are consistently replying to customer reviews.
+Encourage or even offer a small incentive to get your happy customers to leave a positive review on your Google My Business store profile.
+Make sure that you reply to customer reviews whether they are good or bad.
 You’ll want to ensure that your customers are regularly leaving reviews as 90% of customers read online reviews before visiting a business.
 Click here to find out how you can gather more positive reviews for your retail business.